Friday, November 15, 2024

 Practical Information About the Ruins in Antigua Guatemala

 You can visit all of these sites daily, more or less between 9 AM and 5 PM, but be sure to check the schedule in advance.
-Although you can visit on your own, you may find guides offering to show you around and tell you the history of the place for a – not so small – fee.
+Although you can visit on your own, you may find guides offering to show you around and tell you the history of the place for a (not so small) fee.
 Note that the fee is negotiable, so you can offer a lower price and try to strike a deal.

 The colonial ruins sites in Antigua Guatemala are managed by Consejo Nacional para la Protección de la Antigua Guatemala (CNPAG), and they all have the same entrance fee of 40 quetzales for foreigners.
 Guatemalan citizens only pay 5 quetzales, while Central American citizens pay 15 quetzales.
+(November 2022 prices, should be the same as of September 2024).

 I was surprised to find all these places nearly empty.
 I visited each of them at different times of day, yet I never saw more than a bunch of people.
 The weather was nice too, so I couldn’t find a reason for the lack of visitors.
 Still, I enjoyed having the places almost all to myself.